notnews/notnews/README.rst

 -  **What it does:**

-      - converts url name to lower case
+      - converts url to lower case
       - regex

       ::